intel/rohd/doc/user_guide/_docs/A15-fsm.md

 toc: true
 ---

+# TODO: need to update all this doc!

 ROHD has a built-in syntax for handling FSMs in a simple & refactorable way.
 The below example shows a 2 way Traffic light FSM.
 Note that [`FiniteStateMachine`](https://intel.github.io/rohd/rohd/FiniteStateMachine-class.html) consumes the `clk` and `reset` signals.
 Also accepts the reset state to transition to `resetState` along with the `List` of `states` of the FSM.
 You can also use this abstraction to generate a FSM diagram using [`generateDiagram`](https://intel.github.io/rohd/rohd/FiniteStateMachine/generateDiagram.html).

 ```dart